artoftheless/artoftheless.github.io/_posts/2017-08-23-pomodoro-technique-20-min-at-a-time.md

 category: productivity
 comments: true
 ---
 I know for a fact that when I am trying to complete a task, the last thing that I want is someone or something to distract me.
-But this is not always possible, even if you discount the unavoidable distractions - coworkers, the occasional email, or meeting, your crying baby, etc. I find myself increasingly in a world built upon distractions - smart phone notifications, smart phones, television, internet (and all those viral videos), billion-dollar companies built solely around the messaging apps and the ability to alert your friends that you have a cute dog/cat/baby photo that you want to share.
+But this is not always possible, even if you discount the unavoidable distractions - coworkers, the occasional email, or meeting, your crying baby, etc. <!--readmore--> I find myself increasingly in a world built upon distractions - smart phone notifications, smart phones, television, internet (and all those viral videos), billion-dollar companies built solely around the messaging apps and the ability to alert your friends that you have a cute dog/cat/baby photo that you want to share.

-Productivity and concentration?
+## Productivity and concentration?
 Out of the window ...

 I sometimes do an experiment with my mind in which "I" observe "myself" do a task!
 It sounds bizarre, but if you try it, you'll see that it actually works.
 I observed myself doing a task and it went like this:  I was writing down the steps of an algorithm paper, and suddenly my phone vibrated - a new WhatsApp message.
 And my mind is programmed to check it.
 I know it is!
 I opened the message, replied, forwarded it and locked my phone's screen and returned to my desk.
 Wait .. what was I doing?
 Oh yeah, an algorithm?
 Hmm.. what were the constraints again?
 Oh man ..
 I had lost my short-term memory completely by getting distracted.